minlux/dymon/README.md

 **Examples:**

 ```
-./dymon_srv
+./dymon_srv --serve ../../www
-./dymon_srv --net 192.168.178.23
+./dymon_srv --serve ../../www --net 192.168.178.23
-./dymon_srv --usb /dev/usb/lp0   //Linux
+./dymon_srv --serve ../../www --usb /dev/usb/lp0   //Linux
-./dymon_srv --usb vid_0922       //Windows
+./dymon_srv --serve ../../www --usb vid_0922       //Windows
 ```

 Start the webserver like showen in the example below.
-Then open you webbrowser to `localost:8092`.
-Fill in the form data and click the respective button to print the label(s).
+Then open you webbrowser to `localost:8092` and follow the links to the examples.
+Click the **print** button in the respective example to get a label.

+Eg. *Labelwriter*:

 ![dymon_srv](doc/webif.png)